RespiraWorks/Ventilator/software/controller/README.md

 Controller code is separated from the user interface code.
 This makes the code base smaller, easier to maintain, and lessens the risk of unexpected behavior.

-The controller shares the [common communications code](../common) with the GUI.
+The controller shares the [common code](../common) with the GUI.
 The part of the code specific to the controller resides here.

 **Directories:**
 * [lib](lib) - most of the substantive controller code, must all be libraries to be unit-testable by platformio